Away colours: White at home, colour away

 White has also been worn regularly at home by the Miami Dolphins, Washington Commanders, and several other NFL teams.
-Teams in cities with hot climates often choose white jerseys at home during the first half of the season, because light colours absorb and retain less heat in sunlight – as such, the Dolphins, who stay white year-round, will typically use their coloured jerseys for home night games.
-Furthermore, several Southern teams such as the Carolina Panthers, Jacksonville Jaguars, Houston Texans, New Orleans Saints, and Tampa Bay Buccaneers have used white jerseys at home.
-Every current NFL team has worn white at home at some time in its history, though the Pittsburgh Steelers, having last worn white for a home game in Pittsburgh in 1969 just before the 1970 merger, are the only team not to wear white in a non-neutral site home game since the start of the 21st century.
-The Seattle Seahawks had never worn white at home until their home opener against the Carolina Panthers in 2023.
+Teams in cities with hot climates often choose white jerseys at home during the first half of the season in late-summer and autumn, because light colours absorb and retain less heat in sunlight.
+These hot climate teams include several clubs in the Southern United States such as the Carolina Panthers, Houston Texans, Jacksonville Jaguars, New Orleans Saints,Tampa Bay Buccaneers, and Tennessee Titans.
+The Dolphins in particular will generally stay in white most of the season due to Miami's winter climate, typically only wearing their coloured jerseys for home night games, and 1 p.m. games very late in the season.
+Every current NFL team has worn white at home at some time in its history, though the Pittsburgh Steelers, having last worn white for a home game in Pittsburgh in 1969 just before the 1970 merger, are the only team not to wear white jerseys in a non-neutral site home game since the start of the 21st century.
+The Seattle Seahawks had never worn white jerseys at home until their September 24 home game against the Carolina Panthers in 2023.

 During the successful Joe Gibbs era, Washington chose to wear white exclusively at home in the 1980s and 1990s, including the 1982 NFC Championship Game against Dallas.
 Since 2001, they have chosen to wear white jerseys and burgundy jerseys roughly equally in their home games, but they still wear white against the Cowboys.
 When Gibbs returned from 2004 to 2007, they wore white at home exclusively.
 In 2007, they wore a white throwback jersey.

 The Dallas Cowboys' blue jersey has been popularly viewed to be "jinxed" because of defeats at Super Bowl V in 1971 (when they were assigned to wear their blue jerseys as the designated 'home' team), and in the 1968 divisional playoffs at Cleveland, Don Meredith's final game as a Cowboys player.
 Dallas's only victory in a conference championship or Super Bowl wearing the blue jerseys was in the 1978 NFC Championship game at the Los Angeles Rams.